Xa-C24/holbertonschool-higher_level_programming/python-input_output/README.md

         fichier.write(f"Bonjour, {nom} !")

 In a nutshell, Input/Output in Python is anything that allows your program to read data from the outside  (such as a user or a file) and write data to the outside (such as displaying it on the screen or saving it to a file).

+**Sérialisation/Deserialization**

+Serialization and deserialization are important concepts in programming, particularly for data management.

+1. Serialization
+Serialization is the process of converting an object or data structure into a format that can be easily stored or transmitted.
+This format is often a text format (such as JSON, XML) or a binary format (such as BSON, pickle in Python).
+The idea is to take the data in memory (such as a list, a dictionary or an object) and convert it into a character string or a sequence of bytes.

+-Stored in a file or database,
+- Sent via a network to another programme or machine.

+2. Deserialization
+Deserialization is the reverse operation of serialization.
+It involves taking the serialized data (stored as a string or bytes) and converting it back to its original format, i.e. an object, a list, a dictionary, etc.
+In other words, it reconstructs the object or data structure from its serialised format.

+Common uses:
+- Save state: Serialise an object to save it (for example, in a file) so that it can be restored later (deserialise).
+- Data transmission: In network communications (for example, via APIs or sockets), serialization allows data to be transmitted from one program to another using a standard format such as JSON or XML.
+- Databases: Some databases can store serialized objects.

+In short:

+- Serialization: Conversion of an object into a storable or transmittable format (e.g. JSON, binary).
+- Deserialization: Reconstitution of the object from this serialized format.
+These processes are widely used in programming to facilitate the storage, transmission of data and persistence of objects between program executions.